jflamy/owlcms4/docs/PublicResults_Local.md

   - *We suggest that you change the default network to something different.*  This will make it easier to take your competition router and plug it into another router (see below.)
 In our example, we have changed the network used to 192.168.4.x.
   - The Competition Network should have a strong WPA2 security key configured that cannot be easily guessed.
 - **Important**: The competition network is connected to the coaches network by running a wire <u>**from** the WAN/Internet port on the competition router **to** a LAN port on the coaches router</u>.
   - By making the connection in that way, the competition router will prevent anything coming in on its WAN port from reaching the 192.168.4 private network *except* if the connection originated from the private network.
-So only connections initiated from the blue competition network to the orange competition network are possible, not the other way around
+  - So only connections initiated from the blue competition network to the orange competition network are possible, not the other way around
+  - And because it is the (blue) owlcms server that opens the http connection to the (brown) publicserver machine, things work without any further setup.

 ### Coaches/Attendance Network